rlfmendes/json-viewer/README.md

 **File Browser Features:**
 - The top entry "📁 .." allows quick navigation to the parent directory
 - Files are automatically refreshed when new files are added or removed from the current directory
+- In MQTT mode, the list auto-updates as messages arrive; navigation to directories is disabled
 - 📄 icons indicate individual files

 #### Query Mode